-The partners of the project are CSOs established in Georgia.
-Namely, Georgian Charter of Journalistic Ethics (GCJE) will perform the TV news and talk shows, online and social media monitoring; Internews-Georgia will provide for printed media and radio monitoring, while Caucasus Research Resource Center (CRRC) will perform the monitoring of media perceptions of outside influence on Georgian electoral processes.
+The partners of the project (responsible parties) are CSOs established in Georgia.
+Namely, Georgian Charter of Journalistic Ethics (GCJE) will perform the TV news and talk shows, online and social media monitoring; Internews-Georgia will provide for printed media and radio monitoring, while Caucasus Research Resource Center (CRRC) - Georgia will perform the monitoring of media perceptions of outside influence on Georgian electoral processes.
 Their fundamental media monitoring capacities have already been built within the previous rounds of similar joint undertakings by EU and UNDP as well as through training and consultancy.
 However, they will undergo additional training in order to update monitoring methodology.
-Capacities for developing effective social media monitoring methodology will be sought beyond the country borders.
-A number of research companies, including academic institutions, have developed methodologies to monitor social media.
-Some of them have applied it in elections in different countries of the OSCE area and beyond.
-Osservatorio di Pavía could be mentioned among those institutions that are developing the most up-to-date methodology to monitor the information disseminated through social media sites.
-All CSOs will be trained by Oservatorio di Pavía prior to the commencement of MM operations, as well as instructed on MM data processing and report writing.
+Capacities for updating media monitoring methodology will be sought beyond the country borders.
+Based on the experience of the last 10 years Rastislav Kuzel of a Slovak CSO, Memo-98, is best positioned to advise Georgian media researchers in the updating of media monitoring methodology.